Report by Elena Dal Bo

 The objective of the workshop was to create capacity among DPOs in the collection and use of disability data in their programs and in advocacy.
-The challenges faced and the lessons learned when using the questions from the Washington Group (GW) were reviewed and the application of the measurement tools of this Group were discussed.
+The challenges faced and the lessons learned when using the questions from the Washington Group (WG) were reviewed and the application of the measurement tools of this Group were discussed.
 There was an opportunity to offer suggestions to improve data collection and analysis methods and to enhance the dissemination of evidence-based policies.

 The topics addressed were: